UW Compensation plan guide and glossary

 - Example #2 – Pay Rng column says Range “40G”.
 This means that step G in Range “40” is the first step in the range for the designated job code.

 - Indicates the minimum and maximum full-time equivalent (100% FTE) monthly salaries for the job code based upon the bottom (starting step) and top steps of the salary range.
 See Pay Rng above for information about the starting step.
 Hourly or annualized rate equivalents can be viewed on the specific pay tables; refer to the UW Compensation Plan.

 - Note: The maximum incremental monthly salary rates are the maximum salaries attained after an employee has received all regularly scheduled automatic salary step increases.
 The maximum automatic monthly salary rates do not include the Career Enhancement/Growth Program (CEGP) steps.

-- “Y” means the job class must receive overtime compensation.
-“N” means that the job class is not normally eligible for overtime compensation – i.e. overtime exempt.
-Certain contracts may include provisions allowing for the payment of overtime or compensatory time for job classes marked “N”.
+- “NE” stands for non-exempt meaning the job profile is non-exempt under FLSA and is eligible for overtime compensation.
+“E” stands for exempt meaning the job profile is exempt under FLSA and is not eligible for overtime compensation.
+However, certain contracts may include provisions allowing for the payment of overtime or compensatory time for job classes marked “E”.
 See Overtime Eligibility and Compensation for Non-Academic Staff for additional information.

 - Automatic Step

 - SEIU 925 and WFSE employees have optional Career Enhancement Growth Program steps (CEGP Steps) added to the pay ranges.
 The term “automatic step” refers to the highest salary step that an employee can achieve through automatic periodic movement and does not include CEGP steps.

 - Class specifications are the official documents used to determine the proper job classification for Classified Non-Union or Contract Classified positions.

 - Minimum Qualifications and Desirable Qualifications